 What’s a Mid-Facelift?

 Although it also has facelift in its name, the goals and techniques of a mid-facelift are very different from those of a typical full facelift.
 The mid-facelift focuses on elevating and rejuvenating the cheek and under eye area.
 Usually, the procedure involves repositioning the skin and fat of the cheek area, creating a fuller and more youthful-looking face.
 The surgery can also smooth deep creases and nasolabial folds.

 While the incisions made during a standard facelift are usually by the ears in the hairline, the incisions made during a mid-facelift can be inside of the mouth, in the lower lash line of the eyes or in the hairline.

 Your specific anti-aging goals will help you decide whether the full facelift or the mid-facelift is the right option for you.
 If you’re looking to minimize the appearance of jowls or to reduce sagging in the chin and lower cheek area, a facelift is the better pick.
 But if your goal is to add fullness to the cheeks or to minimize deep smile lines, a mid-facelift is most likely going to be your better option.

 Often, the mid-facelift is the shorter procedure, with a slightly quicker recovery period.
 The surgery takes about an hour and a half to perform and initial recovery takes about two weeks, if not less.
 A full facelift can take as long as three hours to perform and you can expect to take at least two weeks off from work.

-But, since the goals for and results of each surgery are so different, the difference in duration and the amount of recovery time you’ll need afterwards shouldn’t really have that much influence over whether you choose one over the other.
+But, since the goals for and results of each surgery are so different, the difference in duration and the amount of mid or full-facelift recovery time you’ll need afterwards shouldn’t really have that much influence over whether you choose one over the other.

 Can You Combine Procedures?